-All recreational activities, including horse riding, can generate impacts on a park’s environment and must therefore be managed in accordance with legislative requirements and the objectives for which certain lands are reserved.
-The National Parks and Wildlife Act 1974 requires that the principles of ecologically sustainable development be applied to achieve the purposes of the Act.
+All recreational activities, including horse riding, can generate impacts on a park's environment and must therefore be managed consistent with legislation and the statutory objectives for which lands are reserved.

-1. The National Parks and Wildlife Service (NPWS) will allow appropriate recreational horse riding in selected parks, subject to conditions.
-Appropriate locations will be identified during the development of a plan of management or statement of management intent for a park.
+- The NSW National Parks and Wildlife Service (NPWS) allows appropriate recreational horse riding in selected parks, subject to conditions.
+Appropriate locations will be identified during the development of a park plan of management or statement of management intent.
 Where a park does not have a plan of management or statement of management intent, recreational horse riding may be permitted with the consent of NPWS or by the authority of a notice erected within a park.

-2. Because of the inherently diverse range of landscapes, soils and ecological communities represented within the park system, the appropriateness of horse riding will be assessed for each park and for specific locations within a park.
+- Because of the diverse range of landscapes, soils and ecological communities within the NSW park system, the appropriateness of horse riding will be assessed for each park and specific locations within a park.

 - the existing environment